SebSharp/CMPG-323-Project-5---25903098/README.md

 The user can download the report from the repository.
 They can then open the project in Power BI Desktop or view the published project on a workspace.
 The connection to the dataset is done via organisational authentication.

 Once the report is opened, the user can view one of 3 pages:
-1.High-Level Metrics
+#1.High-Level Metrics
-2.Device Monitoring
+#2.Device Monitoring
-3.Device Registration
+#3.Device Registration

-The purpose of these
+The purpose of these pages